LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Data events (default off due to volume, though can be turned on to trigger/invoke)

 ##### CloudTrail Insights:
-  * Used to detect unusual activity in account (if enabled):
+  * Used to detect unusual activity in an account (if enabled):
    * Inaccurate resource provisioning
    * Hitting service limits
    * Bursts of AWS IAM actions
    * Gaps in periodic maintenance
-   * Analyzes normal manangement events to create a baseline to then continuosly analyze write events to detect unusual patterns (S3/CloudTrail console/EventBridge events)
+   * Analyzes normal management events to create a baseline to then continuosly analyze write events to detect unusual patterns (S3/CloudTrail console/EventBridge events)
    * Cloudtrail Events are stored for 90 days, though can be sent to S3 and analyzed by Athena

 ##### Amazon EventBridge (aka Cloudwatch Events):